-Over the past 12 years extensive research by the International EnviroSonic Group, both here in Australia and world wide, has led to the development of new, state-of-the-art third generation ultrasound systems.
+Over the past 12 years extensive research by the International EnviroSonic Group, both here in Australia and world wide, has led to the development of new, state-of-the-art third generation ultrasound systems for the treatment of blue green algae.
 We continue to be recognised for our success in providing truly world class, effective, environmentally friendly and chemical free solutions to the world’s cyanobacterial, algae and biofilm problems.

 Independent environmental analysis of water in the Stratford Power Station in New Zealand shows a massive reduction from 12,300 cyanobacteria cells per ml before installation of the Envirosonic units in December 2011, to just 134 cells per ml after installation – a 98.9% reduction (see case study for full details and copies of analysis).
 There has not been a single cyanobacteria bloom experienced since that time.